Transgender Mental Health

 According to one study, there are various risk factors that may make a transgender person more likely to develop a mental illness.
 These include unemployment, low income, limited education, everyday discrimination, and violence.
 Marginalization, bullying, stereotypes, and being unhoused often also contribute to a higher rate of mental disorders, and all of these tend to be more common among transgender and gender non-conforming people.
 Again, each of these factors may be compounded in individuals who also face racism, ableism, xenophobia, and other forms of discrimination.
 These risk factors tend to be higher than they are in the general population and may explain why there seem to be more mental health issues among those with a transgender status.

-Ongoing research and statistics within the community
+Ongoing research within the transgender community

 • Transgender people are six times more likely to experience a mood disorder or an anxiety disorder than those who are cisgender.